Wolverhampton vs Manchester United | Premier League Betting Preview & Tip (18.8.2019)

 One month later the history repeated itself as Wolverhampton defeated Manchester United 2-1 on day 33 of the 2018/2019 Premier League campaign.
 This time out Diogo Jota and Chris Smalling (own goal) helped Nuno Espirito Santo’s charges pick up all three points from the match.
 Despite the fact that Scott McTominay opened the scoring for the Red Devils in the first half, the Wolves eventually extended their unbeaten run in encounters with the Old Trafford outfit to three games.
 It has been seven years since Man Utd recorded their last win over Wolverhampton in a competitive match.

 Our Wolverhampton vs Manchester United Betting Tip

 Raul Jimenez, who has been scoring goals for fun in the Europa League qualifiers, is determined to open his goal-scoring account in the new Premier League campaign and given the Red Devils’ recent record at Molineux Stadium, there is every chance the visitors will return home empty-handed.
 In three of their last five meetings in Wolverhampton in all competitions, Nuno Espirito Santo’s men emerged triumphant and they are likely to give fans yet another reason for celebration on Matchday 2.
-The Wolves are 23/10 at Pinnacle to record their first win of the season.
+Wolves are 23/10 at Pinnacle to record their first win of the season.

 Check out other Match Winner odds below.